 Apply through Independent Application Process

-Internal Deadline: none - see website for details, rolling deadline
+Internal Deadline: none - see website for details, generally early January & also on rolling deadline

 The fellows will participate in job readiness training programs for public assistance recipients in the Washington DC area and New York City.
 Duties include, but are not limited to, meeting with individual clients, case management, administering training and education programs, and program evaluation.
 Fellows should be able to wear many hats, including case manager, program analyst, curriculum developer, trainer, life coach, and resume specialist.